Beam-Impact/beam-salesforce-cartridge/doc/js/server/tutorials/Controllers.md

 All controllers need to be placed in the controllers directory to work correctly.
-They serve as entry points for external and internal (remote includes) requests.
+They serve as entry points for external and internal (remote include) requests.

 Here are a few important aspects